4/24/2025

 Christopher

-I think in Q1, it's 10 to 15% of our sales of equipment that's been ATL.
-And that's gonna ramp up month by month in Q2.
-I think we'll get back to as we run through Q2, what we're trending at.
-But I'm sure as you move into June, I would expect to be trending about 50% on data.
+I think in Q1, it's 10 to 15% of our sales of equipment that's been A12.
+And that's going to ramp up month by month in Q2.
+So I think we'll get back to you as we run through Q2, what we're trending at.
+But I'm sure as you move into June, I would expect to be trending about 50% on the A12.
 I'm guessing now, but that would make sense.

 speaker